alyow/newb-reimagined/README.md

 # Newb Reimagined

-**Newb Reimagined** is a shader for Minecraft Bedrock, based on [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe) with features like better clouds, clear water, and more colorful auroras!
+**Newb Reimagined** is a shader for Minecraft Bedrock, based on [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe).
+It prioritizes soft lighting, less saturated colors, and a more aesthetic look.
+Inspired by Complementary Reimagined shader in Minecraft Java.
+Supports Minecraft Bedrock 1.21.20+ (Windows & Android).
 Created by alyowv.

-This shader prioritizes aesthetics, soft lighting, and less saturated color.
-Inspired by Complementary Reimagined Shader for Minecraft Java.
-It supports Minecraft Bedrock 1.21.20+ (Windows & Android).

 <br>